 Rabies is a disease caused by a virus and it is almost always fatal.
 It is spread through a bite by an infected animal.
 Although rare, it can be spread through infected saliva getting into an open wound of humans.
 This is rare in New Jersey.
 But bats can and will spread this disease.

 We are the professionals in the new Jersey area, we have been doing wildlife removal in this area for over 20 years.
-Give us a call to receive your free home inspection today!
+Give us a call to receive your in home inspection today!

 Some of the places and services we offer are:

 Elizabeth Bat Removal